Carl E. Thoresen, Ph.D. Carl's Myers-Briggs® type is INTP.

 Cleveland holds a Master's degree in Business Administration from the University of Southern California; and Master’s and Bachelor’s degrees from Indiana University.
 In addition to her extensive experience Ms. Cleveland is committed to helping female executives prepare for and attain board appointments, and runs a Lean In Circle for young women supporting our next generation of female leaders.
-Cynthia's Myers-Briggs® type preference is ENTJ.
+Cynthia's Myers-Briggs® type is ENTJ.

-Calvin W. Finch, Senior Vice President, Chief Financial Officer, and Treasurer Cal's Myers-Briggs® type preference is ISTP.
+Calvin W. Finch, Senior Vice President, Chief Financial Officer, and Treasurer Cal's Myers-Briggs® type is ISTP.

 Calvin W. Finch joined CPP in 2002 and brings more than 25 years of financial management and business experience to his current role.
 He oversees the Finance & Accounting and Legal & Licensing Divisions and has served as a member of the Board of Directors since 2010.
 Cal was instrumental in the 2010 acquisition of Hemisphere Consulting, the company’s distributor in Singapore, the 2007 acquisition of APP, the company's Asia Pacific distributor, and the acquisition of the Strong Interest Inventory® instrument in 2004.
 Cal is a member of the board of directors of the Society for Human Resource Management (SHRM), the world's largest professional association devoted to human resource management.
 Prior to joining CPP, Cal was Vice President and Chief Financial Officer of the Coppola Group of Companies and Vice President and Chief Operating Officer of the Zoetrope Group, Francis Coppola's entertainment companies; Vice President and Corporate Controller of New World Entertainment, Ltd.; and a Manager in the Audit and Business Advisory Services division of Arthur Andersen & Co.
 He is a Certified Public Accountant and received his B.S. in accounting from the University of Utah.

 Dalton Martin, M.S.
-Dalton's Myers-Briggs® type preference is INTP.
+Dalton's Myers-Briggs® type is INTP.